Get Adobe Flash player

 With tons of theatrics and a classic performance by the Spice Girls (sadly no signature natural curls by Scary Spice), the summer Olympics came to a close.
 Sniffle, sniffle.
 The games will be missed.
 In honor of all the stellar athletes who inspired and amazed us, I present to you another epic Hair Battle!

 On the right, we have III Sisters of Nature Curly Whip Pudding.
 Marketed as comparable to Miss Jessie’s Curly Pudding, this newcomer has a few tricks up its sleeves.
 According to its packaging, “III Sisters of Nature Curly Whip Pudding is formulated to bring dull, frizzy and tight curls to life with moisture, shine, and length.
 Our cleaner and natural blends are reduced to the smallest molecule for maximum penetration and definition of curls, waves and twists, and kinks.
 Compare to the more expensive brand and save.”
+This knockoff is an all natural curly hair product.

 On left: Miss Jessie’s Curly Pudding.
 On right: III Sisters of Nature Curly Whip Pudding.